 All Books Are Autobiographies

-Does this observation hold true for radical fictional works such as Spiderman or Star Wars?
-How about a George Washington autobiography or physics textbook?
+This observation states that a book directly reflects the author’s life.
+Yet, that is a big leap.
+Take the book Christine by Stephen King.
+Clearly, he is not a haunted car.
+How about a George Washington autobiography or a physics textbook?
+George is dead, and an author cannot be a subatomic particle.
 I suppose there are many ways to interpret this statement.
 On the one hand, an author creates every sentence, which means they put 100% of themselves into their work.
-On the other, the topic dictates what is being written, and the author is along for the ride.
+Yet, the topic dictates what is being written, and the author is along for the ride.

-For example, a different type of author would write skateboarder Tony Hawk’s biography.
-To you, the reader of this blog, a certain image forms of a skateboard author.
+A different type of author would be required to write professional skateboarder Tony Hawk’s biography.
+Meaning, a certain image forms in my mind of a skateboard author.
 They are young and hip.
 Can you imagine a skateboard author writing a George Washington biography?
-No way!
-Yet, the subjects are both famous people who lead exciting lives.
-One would think any competent author should be able to write about both famous people.
-In my mind, I cannot fathom an author (passionately) (doing a good job) (not a school-mandated book report) writing about these radically different men.
+Yet, both people are famous and lead exciting lives.
+One would think any competent author should be able to write about both.
+In my mind, I cannot fathom an author passionately doing a good job (not a school-mandated book report) writing about these radically different men.

-What other parts of the author hiding in their work?
-Let’s look at a fundamental element, the font.
-Does the author choose hip and progressive fonts such as Jazzy Jeff or Old Century Gothic?
-That simple choice makes a bold statement.
 Tony Hawk’s biography would probably have the words “cool” and “radical” in every paragraph.
 George Washington’s biography would contain words like “dignified” and “reserved.”
 Yet we know Tony Hawk probably had dignified and reserved moments.
-I suspect the author would minimize such un-radical moments
+So, the choice is more a reflection of the author rather than of the subject matter.

-It is an intriguing concept to think that all books are autobiographies.
-To some extent, this concept holds a lot of merit.
-In my case, I put a lot of myself into everything I write, and I see myself in every paragraph.
+It is an intriguing concept to consider that all books are, in a sense, autobiographies.
+In my case, I put a lot of myself into everything I write.
+The result is that I see myself in every paragraph.
+I think I am implying that in my case, I cannot escape myself.
+So, I suppose it is true for me.

-Even this blog contains a part of me.
-What can we conclude about the author of this blog?
-He likes Rick and Morty, has a reserved personality, deep thoughts, and an intellectual outlook.
+So, what can we conclude about this very article?
+The author has a reserved personality, deep thoughts, and an intellectual outlook.
+Plus, he likes Rick and Morty.
+Seems like my type of person.
 Gosh, I just wrote my autobiography.

 You’re the best -Bill